Dong Yuyu: Arrest and imprisonment

 In February 2022, Dong was detained by Chinese authorities while lunching with a Japanese diplomat at the Novotel Xin Qiao hotel in downtown Beijing.
 He was formally arrested six months later and in March 2023 was indicted on charges of espionage.
 His family did not release news of his detention until April 24, 2023, as they were concerned it might negatively affect his chances of being released uncharged.
 On 29 November 2024, Dong's family said that he had been sentenced to seven years' imprisonment for espionage.
-On November 13, 2025, Beijing's High People's Court upholds the seven-year prison sentence for him.
-The court did not provide reasons in rejecting Dong’s appeal, which is final under the Chinese justice system.
+On November 13, 2025, Beijing's High People's Court upheld his seven-year prison sentence.
+The court did not provide reasons for rejecting Dong's appeal.
+The rejection is final under the Chinese justice system.

 Dong's arrest and imprisonment were criticized by the United States Department of State, press advocacy groups, academics, and others.
-He will be honored at the 2025 CPJ International Press Freedom Awards dinner on November 20, 2025.
+He was honored at the 2025 CPJ International Press Freedom Awards dinner on November 20, 2025.

+On 17 March 2026, Dong was transferred from Beijing No. 2 prison to Chaobai Prison in Tianjin.
+The Committee to Protect Journalists criticised the decision to move him further away from his family in Beijing.